 Report on original research

-An original research article details results of a study not previously published.
-It must include a structured abstract in English (no more than 250 words, background, methods, results and conclusions), also, if the article was written in Hebrew then it should also include an abstarct in Hebrew.
-The main article (sectioned: introduction, methods, results, discussion) may be no more than 4,000 words.
+An original research article details the results of a study not previously published.
+To ensure international visibility and facilitate indexing in global databases, the JIMM accepts submissions in English only.
+All submissions must include a structured abstract (no more than 250 words) with background, methods, results, and conclusions.
+The article (sectioned: introduction, methods, results, discussion) may be no more than 4,000 words (not including abstract, references, tables, and figures).
 Up to 20 references are permitted.
-A total of 4 tables and figures are permitted.
-Up to 6 authors are permitted, but in exceptional cases, the editor may allow more, based on the contribution of all authors as detailed in the cover letter.
+A total of four tables and figures is allowed.
+Up to six authors are permitted, but in exceptional cases, the editor may allow more, based on the contribution of all authors as detailed in the cover letter.

-This might be a prospective or retrospective case series.
-Its structure and other details are identical to an original research article as stated above.
+This category includes prospective or retrospective case series accompanied by analysis and clinical discussion.
+Its structure and other requirements are identical to the original research article as stated above.

 Letter to the Editor

-A letter to the Editor is a communication to the editor usually relating to an article previously published in the JIMM, but not necessarily.
-Up to 2 authors are permitted.
-It has no abstract tables or figures, is up to 750 words and may include up to 3 references.
+A letter to the Editor is a communication to the editor, usually, but not necessarily, related to an article previously published in the JIMM.
+Up to two authors are permitted, and a maximum of 750 words is allowed.
+It has no abstract, tables, or figures, and may include up to three references.

 Critical review